 General Reasons People May Not Give Some Mental Health Or Self-Help Advice A Chance

 There are lots of useful pieces of mental health, social skills, self-help advice out there.
 Sometimes people dismiss them on shaky grounds, and miss out on tools or techniques that could have really helped.
-They may or may not be conscious of why they're turning a suggestion down.
-Either way, if they knew their reasoning was iffy they might give the concept another chance.
+They may or may not be conscious of why they turned a suggestion down.
+Either way, if they knew their reasoning was iffy they might give it another chance.

 "This won't single-handedly cure my issues"